 Early Life and Education

 Originally named Sibylle Pietzsch, Sibyl Moholy-Nagy was the youngest daughter of the Dresden architect Martin Pietzsch.
 She grew up in a well-to-do bourgeois family with one brother and two sisters.
-Her education was not very extensive; she finished school at seventeen.
+Her education was not very extensive; she finished school at age seventeen.
 After unsuccessful stints as an apprentice in the book business and as an actress, she married, in 1929, the Frankfurt intellectual and industrialist Carl Dreyfuss, a close friend of Theodor Adorno.
 In 1931, she left Frankfurt for Berlin, where she attempted a career as a script writer, which seems to have worked out better than her previous choices.
 In Berlin, she met Bauhaus photographer and sculptor László Moholy-Nagy, with whom she started an affair.
 In 1933, their first daughter, Hattula, was born; in 1935 (after both their divorces had come through), they married in London, where their second daughter, Claudia, was born in 1936.
 They left London for Chicago in 1937.
 László Moholy-Nagy directed the Institute of Design in Chicago, one of the first schools in the United States where the design principles of the Bauhaus were the basis for an innovative curriculum for artists and industrial designers.
 As his assistant, Sibyl was responsible not only for their home and the education of their children, but also for driving him around, editing his manuscripts (e.g., the influential Vision in Motion), and running the Institute’s summer school.
 During the same period, her efforts to embark upon a literary career of her own led to the publication of a novel, Children’s Children, published in 1945 under the pen name S. D. Peech.
 When László died in 1946, she came to terms with her grief by writing his biography, Experiment in Totality, published in 1950, with a foreword by Walter Gropius.

 Near the end of Moholy’s life, Sibyl had been nominated head of the Humanities and Lectures Division in the Institute of Design.
 She capitalized on this experience by starting a teaching career as an architectural historian.
 After a short interlude at Bradley University in Peoria, Illinois, she moved with her children to the West Coast, where she taught at the Rudolf Schaeffer School of Design in San Francisco and at the University of California, Berkeley.
 In 1951, she received a half-time appointment at Pratt Institute in New York, where she climbed the ranks to become, in 1960, the first woman to be a full professor there.
 She managed to pass as a highly educated intellectual, as if she had credentials from famous German universities.
 In 1969, she resigned from Pratt after a conflict with the other faculty about the future direction of the school.
 She spent her last year of teaching, 1970, as a visiting professor at Columbia University.

 Through her numerous writings and lectures, Sibyl Moholy-Nagy became an outspoken presence on the postwar architectural scene in the United States.
 She played a pivotal role in the growing criticism of modernist architecture, and she was one of the driving forces behind the increasing interest for the urban and historical dimensions of architecture.
-She was moreover remarkably open toward other cultures, especially those in Latin America, writing about architecture in Mexico, Peru, Venezuela, and Brazil.
+Moreover, she was remarkably open toward other cultures, especially those in Latin America, writing about architecture in Mexico, Peru, Venezuela, and Brazil.

 After her biography of Moholy-Nagy, which is still valuable today as a firsthand account and vibrant interpretation of his life and work, she embarked on a study of American vernacular architecture; this research led to her book, Native Genius in Anonymous Architecture, published in 1957.
 She turned to vernacular architecture in order to offer an alternative for contemporary architects, showing them that the anonymous architecture of the past could offer sources of inspiration for designing better contemporary homes; this architecture, she believed, displayed the exact qualities that were lacking in the mass-produced houses of the 1950s.
 Imitation, however, was not the point she was advocating.
 In comparing a spec house in Levittown with the seventeenth-century Abraham Hasbrook House in New Paltz, New York, of which it was a pasteboard replica, she ridiculed the intentions of the developer.
 Whereas the original example was a marvel of functionality and good design for its location and its times (which implied poor heating provisions and vulnerability to Indian attack), the replica was a cheap reproduction of forms that lacked any climatic or functional justification.
 What she advocated, therefore, was that architects should commit themselves once again to the design of homes, not leaving this critical task to the care of building promoters and real estate developers, and that they should seek inspiration in the intrinsic qualities (not the external forms) of the vernacular houses of the past.
 She wrote, “To provide the home as an ideal standard is still the architect’s first cause, no matter how great and rewarding are his other contributions to monumental and technological building. . . .
 As those builders of old, the architect of today has to create an anonymous architecture for the anonymous men of the Industrial Age.”11Sibyl Moholy-Nagy, Native Genius in Anonymous Architecture (New York: Horizon Press, 1957), 23.